theogroup/ogroup.net/src/_drafts/the-luxury-of-timepart-2.md

-  I remember taking a flight from NYC to Paris on the Air France Concord in the mid 90’s and when I got into the plane for the first time I thought – what so special about this?
+  I remember taking a flight from NYC to Paris on the Air France Concord in the mid 90’s and when I got into the plane for the first time I thought – what's so special about this?
 A tight and slightly claustrophobic cabin (by jumbo-jet standards) was just aquatically appointed and left me disappointed: I was expecting more after all the hype and prestige associated with the Concord brand.
 What did impress me (and my colleagues at the time) was the super fresh